Paula Croxson (Group leader)

 Ian Chant is writer and editor whose interests and expertise include science, technology, data, and culture; his writing has appeared in Scientific American, Popular Science, Psychology Today, and a wide variety of other publications, as well as on public radio programs including Science Friday and Freakonomics Radio.

-Trevor Corson is an adjunct professor in the creative writing graduate program at Columbia University and his book, The Secret Life of Lobsters: How Fishermen and Scientists Are Unraveling the Mysteries of Our Favorite Crustacean, was included in the Best American Science Writing edited by Oliver Sacks.
+Trevor Corson is a Lecturer & Course Co-Director for Readings in American Studies, Undergraduate Writing Program in the Department of English at Columbia University.
+He is also an Adjunct Assistant Professor in the Graduate Writing Program School of the Arts, Columbia University.
+His book, The Secret Life of Lobsters: How Fishermen and Scientists Are Unraveling the Mysteries of Our Favorite Crustacean, was included in the Best American Science Writing edited by Oliver Sacks.

 Trenton Daniel is a journalist at the Associated Press.